link-society/flowg/docs/design/auth.md

 | `send_logs` | Can send logs to a pipeline for processing (useful for log sources) |

 Each user is associated to one or more roles.
-A user has a required password, and can have zero or more personal access tokens (each with an optional expiration date).
+A user has a required password, and can have zero or more personal access tokens.

 ## Password and Token encryption